 The Myopia Epidemic

-There are now treatments to slow the progression of myopia.
+Thankfully, there are now treatments to slow the progression of myopia.

 Our doctors are trained in myopia control using specialty contact lenses or eye drops.

 –depending on the activities and vision requirements of your child:

-- Soft Multifocal Contact Lenses:
+- Soft Dual-Focus Contact Lenses:

 There are special soft contact lenses worn during the day that limit the axial growth of the eye by focusing peripheral light in front of the retina.
-This has been shown to reduce eye elongation seen in myopia.
+This has been clinically proven to slow the progression of myopia.
 Our doctors are certified to prescribe MiSight 1-Day, which are now FDA approved for Myopia Control.
 Carefully controlled 3, 5 & 7 years studies show that axial elongation is slowed an average of 59% with this method.
+MiSight lenses are part of our Brilliant Futures program.
 For more information click here...